fdelima/FIAP-Pos-Tech-Challenge-Function/Src/Azure/Infra/README.md

 2. **Storage Account**: A storage account for the Function App.
 3. **Service Plan**: The service plan for the Function App.
 4. **Application Insights**: Integration with Azure Application Insights.
-5. **Linux Function App**: The Linux-based Function App running Python.
+5. **Linux Function App**: The Linux-based Function App running .Net.

 ## Variables